apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

                              [0.00639]]).reshape(5,1)
 ```

-For this problem, we will use the L2 Loss.
-L2Loss, also called Mean Squared
+For this problem, use the L2 Loss.
+L2Loss, also called Mean Squared Error, is a
-Error, is a regression loss function that computes the squared distances between
+regression loss function that computes the squared distances between the target
-the target values and the output of the neural network.
+values and the output of the neural network.
 It is defined as:

 $$L = \frac{1}{2N}\sum_i{|label_i − pred_i|)^2}$$